ibrahimalkurdi/ramadan_alarm_linux_appliation/README.md

 ---
 The Fasting/Breakfast times are picked for Berlin/Germany timezone.
 I have decreased the fasting time by 5 minutes, so it is better to prepare for fasting (stop eating and drinking)
-This is the reference of the times' files: http://izdb-berlin.de/gebetszeiten/
+This is the reference of the time files: http://izdb-berlin.de/gebetszeiten/